Regularity conditions in the realisability problem with applications to point processes and random closed sets: Correlation measures of point processes

-Equip $\sN$ with the vague topology, see \cite{da:vj}.
-A random element $\xi$ in $\sN$ with the corresponding Borel $\sigma$-algebra is called a \emph{point process}.
-Denote by $\simplepp$ the family of \emph{simple} counting measures, i.e.\ those which do not attach mass 2 or more to any given point.
-If $\xi$ is simple, i.e.\ $\xi\in\simplepp$ a.s., then $\xi$ can be identified with a locally finite random set in $\carrier$, which is also denoted by $\xi$.
+Equip $\mathcal{N}$ with the vague topology, see \cite{davj}, Chapter~7, so that $\mathcal{N}$ is metric and so completely regular.
+A random element $\xi$ in $\mathcal{N}$ with the corresponding Borel $\sigma$-algebra is called a \emph{point process}.
+Denote by $\mathcal{N}_0$ the family of \emph{simple} counting measures, that is, those which do not attach mass 2 or more to any given point.
+If $\xi$ is simple, that is, $\xi\in \mathcal{N}_0$ a.s., then $\xi$ can be identified with a locally finite random set in $\mathbb{X}$, which is also denoted by $\xi$.

-For a real function $h$ on $\carriertwo$ and counting measure $Y=\sum_i\delta_{x_i}$ given by the sum of Dirac measures, define
+For a real function $h$ on $\mathbb{X}\times\mathbb{X}$ and counting measure $Y=\sum_i\delta_{x_i}$ given by the sum of Dirac measures, define

 whenever the series absolutely converges, the empty sum being $0$.
 Note that the sum in the right-hand side is taken over all pairs of distinct points from the support of $Y$, where multiple points appear several times according to their multiplicities.
-The value $\gf_h(Y)$ is necessarily finite if $h$ is bounded and has a bounded support.
-The value $\gf_h(Y)$ is termed in \cite{kun:leb:speer11} the quadratic polynomial of $Y$, while polynomials of order $n\geq1$ are sums of functions of $n$ points of the process, and are constants if $n=0$.
+The value $\mathsf{g}_h(Y)$ is necessarily finite if $h$ is bounded and has a bounded support.
+The value $\mathsf{g}_h(Y)$ is termed in \cite {kunlebspeer11} the quadratic polynomial of $Y$, while polynomials of order $n\geq1$ are sums of functions of $n$ points of the process, and are constants if $n=0$.

-Let $\gspace$ be the vector space formed by constants and functions $\gf_h$ for $h$ from the space $\Cc$ of symmetric continuous functions with compact support.
-Note that $\gspace$ satisfies Assumption~\ref{assump:g}, since
+Let $\mathsf{G}$ be the vector space formed by constants and functions $\mathsf{g}_h$ for $h$ from the space $\mathscr{C}_{\mathrm{o}}$ of symmetric continuous functions with compact support.
+Note that $\mathsf{G}$ satisfies Assumption~\ref{assumpg}, since

-for all $c_1,c_2\in\R$ and $h_1,h_2\in\Cc$.
-Furthermore, each $\gf_h$ is continuous in the vague topology, and so is $\chi$-regular for any regularity modulus $\chi$.
+for all $c_1,c_2\in\mathbb{R}$ and $h_1,h_2\in\mathscr{C}_{\mathrm {o}}$.
+Furthermore, each $\mathsf{g}_h$ is continuous in the vague topology, and so is $\chi$-regular for any regularity modulus $\chi$.

-Assume that $\xi$ has locally finite second moment, i.e.\ $\E\xi(A)^2$ is finite for each bounded $A$.
-The \emph{correlation measure} $\rho$ (also called the second factorial moment measure) of a point process $\xi$ is a measure on $\carrier\times\carrier$ that satisfies
+Assume that $\xi$ has locally finite second moment, that is, $\mathbf {E}\xi(A)^2$ is finite for each bounded $A$.
+The \emph{correlation measure} $\rho$ (also called the second factorial moment measure) of a point process $\xi$ is a measure on $\mathbb{X}\times\mathbb{X}$ that satisfies